 Address: 301 Wakara Way, Salt Lake City, UT 84108, USA

-One of the Salt Lake City attractions that no tourist can miss is the Mormon Tabernacle Choir.
+One of the Salt Lake City attractions that no tourist can miss is The Tabernacle Choir at Temple Square.

 You don’t have to be religious to enjoy the harrowing and beautiful melodies and harmonies created by this talented and spiritual group of singers.

 At 9.30 am every Sunday, the choir’s performance is broadcast live.